 ./ with filename

-Example, the name of the file we downloaded in this tutorial is Anaconda3-2020.07-Linux-x86_64.sh, thus the installation command will be:
+For example, the name of the file we downloaded in this tutorial is Anaconda3-2022.10-Linux-x86_64.sh, thus the installation command will be:

-The installer will get activated and ask you to press the Enter key in order to start the process.
-When the License Term appears, either read it using the Enter key or just skip the same by simply press the ‘q’ key on the keyboard.
+The installer will get activated and ask you to press the Enter key to start the process.
+When the License Term appears, either read it using the Enter key or just skip the same by simply pressing the ‘q’ key on the keyboard.

 After that type Yes to accept the terms and conditions.